 CORRUPTION RISK REFERS TO THE DEGREE OF PROBABILITY THAT CORRUPTION WILL OCCUR WITHIN A CERTAIN AREA OR ACTIVITY, AND THE POTENTIAL COST ASSOCIATED WITH THAT CORRUPTION.
-IT THUS REFLECTS THE PROBABILITY THAT SUCH LOSSES, WHETHER MONETARY, SOCIAL, OR POLITICAL, CAN ARISE; AND REFLECTS THE DEGREE OF SUCH COST WHEN IT OCCURS.
+IT THUS REFLECTS THE PROBABILITY THAT SUCH LOSSES.
+WHETHER MONETARY, SOCIAL, OR POLITICAL, CAN ARISE; AND REFLECTS THE DEGREE OF SUCH COST WHEN IT OCCURS.

-- How to assess and analyse corruption risks - What tools are available for assessing corruption risks in the defence sector - How to build political and military support - The need for a broad strategy - How to link the integrity plan to the political context
+- How to assess and analyse corruption risks - What tools are available for assessing corruption risks in the defence and related security sector - How to build political and military support - The need for a broad strategy - How to link the integrity plan to the political context

-Prior to developing an integrity action plan and in order to focus its efforts, the MoD or other major defence organisations must identify the most at-risk areas.
+Prior to developing an Integrity Action Plan, and in order to focus its efforts, the MoD or other major defence and/or security organisations must identify the most at-risk areas.
 Measuring corruption, of course, is notoriously challenging.
 Corruption is complex and secretive and no single instrument can measure corruption exhaustively.
 Corruption is more than people passing envelopes full of money as personal bribes; it also includes redirecting funds from contracts into personal accounts, theft and resale of defence supplies on the black market, and the use of secret budgets to hide illicit expenditure.
 Corruption also comprises unethical behaviour among personnel, and the misuse of position and rank, including abuse of power for political gain.
 People frequently act corruptly because the systems that are meant to prevent them are either weak or non-existent.
 It is also a question of leadership and how strongly ethical standards that may prevent corruption are institutionally embedded.

-EFFECTIVE ANTI-CORRUPTION RESPONSES CANNOT BE DESIGNED WITHOUT A THOROUGH ASSESSMENT OF THE PROBLEM: CORRUPTION IS A SYMPTOM OF INEFFECTIVENESS OF INSTITUTIONS, SYSTEM GAPS OR FAILURES, PROPER DIAGNOSTIC RESEARCH IS NEEDED TO IDENTIFY AND UNDERSTAND THE SPREAD OR CONCENTRATION OF CORRUPTION WITHIN A SYSTEM (A SINGLE ORGANIZATION OR A SYSTEM OF ORGANIZATIONS).
-THE SPECIFIC FORMS THAT IT TAKES, AND THE VULNERABILITY OF SYSTEMS AND PROCESSES TO CORRUPTION.3
+EFFECTIVE ANTI-CORRUPTION RESPONSES CANNOT BE DESIGNED WITHOUT A THOROUGH ASSESSMENT OF THE PROBLEM: CORRUPTION IS A SYMPTOM OF INEFFECTIVENESS OF INSTITUTIONS, SYSTEM GAPS OR FAILURES.
+PROPER DIAGNOSTIC RESEARCH IS NEEDED TO IDENTIFY AND UNDERSTAND THE SPREAD OR CONCENTRATION OF CORRUPTION WITHIN A SYSTEM (A SINGLE ORGANIZATION OR A SYSTEM OF ORGANIZATIONS).
+THE SPECIFIC FORMS THAT IT TAKES, AND THE VULNERABILITY OF SYSTEMS AND PROCESSES TO CORRUPTION.

-ASSESSING CORRUPTION RISK IN THE DEFENCE SECTOR
+ASSESSING CORRUPTION RISK IN THE DEFENCE AND RELATED SECURITY SECTOR

-To learn where the gaps are, i.e. where to target measures, defence ministries must conduct a thorough review, asking how and why corruption may affect their defence sector.
+To learn where the gaps are, i.e. where to target measures, defence ministries etc must conduct a thorough review, asking how and why corruption may affect their defence and related security sector.
+In fact, it is critical to highlight that even where the necessary legal provisions may be in place, often there may be clear implementation gaps between formal provisions and their roll out in practice.